Stanislav Lakoba: Early life and career

-Stanislav Lakoba was born on 23 February 1953 in Sukhumi.
-He is partially Afro-Abkhazian through a paternal great-grandfather from Pichori.
-He graduated from the History faculty of the Sukhumi State Pedagogical Institute.
+Lakoba was born in Sukhumi on 23 February 1953.
+He was partially Afro-Abkhazian through a paternal great-grandfather from Pichori.
+Lakoba graduated from the History faculty of the Sukhumi State Pedagogical Institute.

-Lakoba was the author of the 1989 Lykhny declaration.
-During the 1992-1993 war with Georgia Lakoba was a member of the Abkhazian Supreme Soviet.
+He was the author of the 1989 Lykhny declaration.
+During the 1992–1993 war with Georgia Lakoba was a member of the Abkhazian Supreme Soviet.
 From 1993 to 1994 he served as First Deputy Chairman of the Supreme Council and from 1994 to 1996 as the First Deputy Speaker of the Supreme Soviet.

-During the October 1999 Presidential election Stanislav Lakoba published the controversial Выборы по Хичкоку - Hitchcock's election - an article in which he criticised the fact that in the election incumbent president Vladislav Ardzinba ran unopposed.
+During the October 1999 presidential election Stanislav Lakoba published the controversial Выборы по Хичкоку - Hitchcock's election - an article in which he criticised the fact that in the election incumbent president Vladislav Ardzinba ran unopposed.

 From 2000 onwards Lakoba became first Acting Professor and then Professor in Archeology, Ethnology and History at the Abkhazian State University.
-From 2000 to 2004 he was a Visiting Professor at the Hokkaido University Center for Slavic Studies.
+From 2000 to 2004 he was a visiting professor at the Hokkaido University Center for Slavic Studies.

-He is a distant relative of Nestor Lakoba.

-Vice Presidential candidature in the 2004 Presidential election
+Vice presidential candidature in the 2004 presidential election

-Stanislav Lakoba is a member of the socio-political movement Amtsakhara.
-In the run-up to the 3 October 2004 Presidential election, Amtsakhara decided to enter into an alliance with fellow opposition party United Abkhazia.
+Stanislav Lakoba was a member of the socio-political movement Amtsakhara.
+In the run-up to the 3 October 2004 presidential election, Amtsakhara decided to enter into an alliance with fellow opposition party United Abkhazia.
 On 20 June, the two movements announced that they would nominate United Abkhazia's Sergei Bagapsh for the post of President and Lakoba for the post of Vice President.

 Bagapsh and Lakoba narrowly won in the first round with just 50.08% of the votes, but this was hotly contested by supporters of Raul Khajimba.
 The resulting stand-off lasted until on 5 December Bagapsh and Khajimba struck a deal in which the pair would run on a combined ticket in a new election.